rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Diode/Instalando o Diode Plugin.md

 # :material-power-plug-outline: Installing the Diode Plugin

-The Diode Plugin is an essential component for enabling automated data ingestion into NetBox.
-It provides direct integration with the NetBox ORM and manages API keys, allowing the Diode server to securely send validated, structured data.
-With this plugin, NetBox receives real-time inventory updates, facilitating continuous discovery, documentation, and synchronization of the network infrastructure.
+The Diode Plugin is an essential component to enable automated data ingestion into NetBox.
+It provides direct integration with the NetBox ORM and manages API keys, allowing the Diode server to send structured data securely and validated.
+With this plugin, NetBox receives real-time inventory updates, facilitating the discovery, documentation, and continuous synchronization of the network infrastructure.

 ## :simple-git: **Plugin Repository**
 Copy the link below or click to access the [Github Repository](https://github.com/netboxlabs/diode-netbox-plugin)